Drug & Alcohol Rehab, Detox & Treatment Resources

 Alcoholics Anonymous (AA) Meetings

 Alcoholics Anonymous is a fellowship of both men and women with alcohol addiction that help each other to continue with their sobriety by sharing their hope, strength and experience with one another.
 In AA’s 12 steps, members are asked to admit their lives are unmanageable, to surrender their lives to a higher power, to make amends for their previous mistakes and to seek out other alcoholics who want help and spread the word about the program.
-There are many meetings in the Buffalo area.

 Harris Hill United Methodist